xelatihy/yocto-gl/docs/yocto/yocto_math.md

 Yocto/Math also overrides many common math function to work on vectors by component-wise evaluation, including trigonometric and exponentiation functions, and component-wise abs, max, min and clamp.
 Real vector types additionally support vector products and lengths.
+For 3D vectors, we also define reflection and refraction vectors following GLSL.

 ## Matrices